ppy/osu-wiki/news/2024/2024-10-09-osulazer-updates-october-9.md

     </video>
 </div>

-- **Objects can now be added to an existing selection when control-clicking them, and the selected hit objects can be scaled around the select box centre.** Another set of smaller, intuitive updates that will make mappers' lives easier.
+- **Objects can now be added to an existing selection when control-clicking them, and the selected hit objects can be scaled around the selection box centre.** Another set of smaller, intuitive updates that will make mappers' lives easier.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>